kartikbhardwaj1111/E-Commerce-Follow-Along/README.md

-### Milestone 11: Dynamic Product Display
+### Milestone 12: My Products Page

-This milestone makes the home page dynamic by fetching and displaying product data from MongoDB.
+This milestone focuses on displaying user-specific products by filtering them based on email.

 #### Key Tasks:
-- Create an API endpoint to fetch all product data.
+- Create an API endpoint to fetch products linked to the user’s email.
-- Implement a function to receive and display data in the frontend.
+- Implement a function to retrieve and display filtered data in the frontend.
 - Use the product card component for dynamic rendering.

-This ensures smooth data flow between backend and frontend.
+This ensures users see only their added products, improving personalization.